siyul-park/siyul-park/README.md

 ### Software Engineer Exploring Technology 🚀

-Let's explore backend development, architecture, and the latest technologies together.
-The goal is to showcase excellent skills in software development, share knowledge, and have a positive impact on society.
-Are you ready to start this journey with me?
+I’m a software engineer passionate about backend development, architecture, and modern technology.

+I enjoy designing scalable systems, writing clean and reliable code, and continuously exploring new ideas that improve how software is built.
+Through my work, I aim to share knowledge, grow with the developer community, and create technology that brings positive value to society.

+Let’s explore, build, and shape the future of software together.

 <!--START_SECTION:waka-->